 Included in many pre-packaged dog foods, eggs can provide an array of health benefits for pups.
 The high level of protein in eggs is a crucial ingredient in your dog’s health, helping him stay fit and strong.
 Additionally, the fatty acids found in the egg yolk help build and maintain your dog’s cells.
 Finally, the vitamins and minerals contribute to a healthier immune system, stronger teeth and bones, and a shinier coat.

 Keep reading to learn the best ways to prepare and feed eggs to your dog to get the most out of these potential benefits.

 How to Feed Dogs Eggs

-If you would like to feed eggs to your dog, only offer plain cooked eggs that are boiled or scrambled without any additives.
-These can be added to a dog’s food at mealtime or fed as a snack or treat during the day.
+If you want to feed eggs to your dog, only offer plain boiled or scrambled eggs free of any additives.
+Add them to your dog’s food at mealtime or as a snack or treat during the day.

 Feeding too large of a portion could unbalance your dog’s diet or lead to unwanted weight gain.
-If you give a portion of an egg to your dog, the amount of calories should be subtracted from their regular meal and the portion reduced to compensate for the extra calories.
+If you give a portion of an egg to your dog, subtract the amount of calories from their regular meal and reduce the portion respectively.

 If you have any questions about portion size or feeding dogs eggs, speak with your veterinarian.